hackerb9/Tandy-Terminfo/README.md

 since the VT52 \eF and \eG escape sequences which enter and exit ACS are ignored.

-However, I realized it is possible to embed 8-bit codes into the terminfo file, so I could use Tandy's Extended ASCII to represent those characters directly in the acs_chars string.
-Here's the mapping I came up with:
+However, hackerb9 realized it is possible to embed 8-bit codes into the terminfo file and could use Tandy's Extended ASCII to represent those characters directly in the acs_chars string.
+Here's the mapping hackerb9 came up with:

     acs_chars=}\243.\231\,\233+\232
               -\230h\345~\325a\377